SandiStokanovicc/SandiStokanovicc/README.md

 #### and I'm an Information technology student at International Burch university.
 I enjoy working with backend, and I am currently learning Django, with some experience in PHP and Java.

-Skills: Django / PHP / SQL / Java / JavaScript / CSS / HTML
+What I like to work with: Django / PHP / SQL / Java / JavaScript / CSS / HTML

 - 🔭 I’m currently working on a statistics tracker for League of Legends
 - 🌱 I’m currently learning Django